On Monday 4 June, Prime Minister Māris Kučinskis participated in the 9th Annual Forum of the EU Strategy for the Baltic Sea Region in Tallinn.

-On Thursday 1 March, Prime Minister Māris Kučinskis met with Volodymyr Groysman, Prime Minister of Ukraine in Rīga.
+On Wednesday 30 May, Prime Minister Māris Kučinskis met with Emmanuel Macron, President of France in Paris.